Work Assist: helping employees stay in work

 Please note that eligibility requirements apply.

-Contact WISE Employment for more information about Work Assist
+Contact WISE Employment for free, ongoing employment support and more information about Work Assist

-To find out more about Work Assist or to refer someone in need of employment assistance, please contact your nearest WISE Disability Employment Services (DES) office.
-Our employer liaison team can help you access information to help you meet legal requirements around disability employment and disability in the workplace, to help keep at-risk employees in work, and maintain your business productivity.
+To find out more about Work Assist or to refer someone in need of free and ongoing employment support, please contact your nearest WISE Disability Employment Services (DES) office.
+Our dedicated team can help employees find the in-work employment support to help them excel.
+We can help employers access information to help meet legal requirements around disability employment and disability in the workplace, and provide advice about how to help employees who have a disability remain in work and maintain business productivity.